-Low cortical bone mass and spontaneous fractures are observed in mutant mice lacking TFAM in PRX1-Cre lineage cells.
-We conditionally knocked out TFAM in mesenchymal progenitors of the limb bud and their descendants using a PRX1-Cre driver (13) (PRX) and a mouse homozygous for a floxed TFAM allele (TFAM^{#1/#}) (10, 14).
-These progenitors give rise to chondrocytes and osteoblasts in the long bones of the limbs, sterna, and parietal bones of the skull (13).
-Mutant mice, denoted as PRX TFAM^{#1/#} (TFAM), were born at the expected Mendelian frequency.
-Both male and female mutant mice, along with control (CTRL) littermates, were analyzed, with at least 5 mice in each group.
-A previous report from our laboratory indicated that although impairing mitochondrial respiration through the loss of TFAM preserves the overall structure of the cartilage anlage by bone (4).
-Consistent with these previous findings, at birth, PRX TFAM^{#1/#} (Het-TFAM) and TFAM^{#1/#} (CTRL) mice appeared phenotypically similar, but newborn TFAM mutant animals exhibited shorter limbs (data not shown).
+Low cortical bone mass and spontaneous fractures are observed in mutant mice lacking TFAM in PRX1-Cre (PRX) lineage cells.

+We conditionally knocked out TFAM in mesenchymal progenitors of the limb bud and their descendants using a PRX1-Cre driver (14) (PRX) and a mouse homozygous for a floxed TFAM allele (TFAMfl/fl) (11, 15).
+These progenitors give rise to chondrocytes and osteoblasts in the long bones of the limbs, sterna, and parietal bones of the skull (14).
+Mutant mice, denoted as PRX;TFAMfl/fl (TFAM), were born at the expected Mendelian frequency.
+Both male and female mutant mice, along with control littermates, were analyzed, with at least five mice in each group.
+A previous report from our laboratory indicated that although impairing mitochondrial respiration through the loss of TFAM preserves the overall structure of the developing growth plate, it significantly delayed chondrocyte terminal differentiation and the replacement of the cartilage anlage by bone (4).
+Consistent with these previous findings, at birth, PRX;TFAMfl/+ (Het-TFAM) and TFAMfl/fl (CTRL) mice appeared phenotypically similar, but newborn TFAM mutants exhibited shorter limbs (data not shown).

-X-ray analysis at postnatal day 21 (p21) revealed multiple midshaft fractures in the long bones of both forelimbs and hind limbs of mutant mice, which began occurring independent of sex as early as 1 week after birth (Figure 1 and Supplemental Figure 1A; supplemental material available online with this article; https://doi.org/10.1172/jci.insight.182330DS1).
+X-ray analysis at postnatal day 21 (p21) revealed multiple midshaft fractures in the long bones of both forelimbs and hindlimbs of mutant mice, which began occurring independent of sex as early as one week after birth (Figure 1, panel A; Supplemental Figure 1, panel A).
 Due to these multiple fractures that significantly hindered their mobility, TFAM mutant mice were euthanized by p21.
 These circumstances prevented a systematic investigation into whether the mutation affected the healing process of the fracture callus.

-Notably, at p21, mutant mice were overall smaller, were lighter, and had shorter long bones than controls (Figure 1, A and C, and Supplemental Figure 1, A and C).
-This shortening of long bones verified that the loss of TFAM in PRX lineage cells delays endochondral bone development, and this delay persists postnatally.
+Notably, at p21, mutant mice were overall smaller, lighter, and had shorter long bones than controls (Figure 1, panels A and C; Supplemental Figure 1, panels A and C).
+This shortening of long bones confirmed that the loss of TFAM in PRX lineage cells delays endochondral bone development, and this delay persists postnatally.

-As the number of fractures was significantly lower in hind limbs, consistent with higher transgene activity in the forelimbs of PRX mice (13), we focused our subsequent analysis exclusively on p21 mutant tibias without overt fractures.
+As the number of fractures was significantly lower in hindlimbs, consistent with higher transgene activity in the forelimbs of PRX mice (14), we focused our subsequent analysis exclusively on p21 mutant tibias without overt fractures.
 Additionally, since the presence of midshaft fractures indicates a severe cortical bone defect, we mainly studied cortical bone.